Link Prediction with Contextualized Self-Supervision

 \section{Introduction}

 }

 Link prediction is an increasingly important task on graph-structured data with broad applications, such as friend recommendation~\cite{xie2010potential}, knowledge graph completion~\cite{nathani2019learning}, entity resolution~\cite{fu2019end}, and targeted advertising~\cite{fan2019graph}, \textit{etc}.
 A straightforward solution to link prediction is to calculate some heuristic metrics, such as Common Neighbors~\cite{newman2001clustering}, Adamic-Adar Index~\cite{adamic2003friends} and Katz Index~\cite{katz1953new}, \textit{etc}., to infer the link existence.
-Recently, learning based methods ~\cite{kipf2016variational,zhang2018link} have been proved more effective for link prediction, as they are able to not only capture richer structure semantics but also leverage the essential node attributes.
+Recently, learning based \dk{link prediction} methods ~\cite{kipf2016variational,zhang2018link} have been proved more effective, as they are able to \jy{leverage not only richer structure semantics but also essential node attributes of networks}.

-Nevertheless, the success of the learning based link prediction methods relies heavily on the quality and static property of the provided networks.
-There are three significant challenges from the data quality point of view: \begin{itemize} \item \textbf{Link sparsity.} Due to access restrictions and privacy concerns, most of the real-world networks are sparse in the sense that the number of unconnected node pairs in an observed network grows quadratically when the number of links grows linearly~\cite{ghasemian2020stacking}.
-Like traditional supervised learning, link sparsity incurs insufficient supervision for link prediction, resulting in poor link prediction performance. \item \textbf{Node attribute noise.} Real-world networks are often corrupted with node attribute noise, for example, inaccurate user profiles in social networks.
-This compromises the link prediction accuracy, particularly for learning based methods that rely on node attributes, because incorrect mappings could be learned from node attributes to edge existence. \item \textbf{Dynamic nature.} In many cases, networks are not static but dynamically changing with new nodes joining constantly, where no or only few links are observed.
+Nevertheless, the success of learning based link prediction methods relies heavily on the quality and static property of \dk{targeted} networks.
+However, \jy{performing link prediction on real-world networks} are \jy{usually confronted with} three key challenges as follows: \begin{itemize} \item \textbf{Link sparsity.} Due to access restrictions or privacy concerns, most of real-world networks are sparse in the sense that the number of unconnected node pairs in an observed network grows quadratically as the number of links grows linearly~\cite{ghasemian2020stacking}. \jy{Akin to} supervised learning \dk{for non-relational data}, link sparsity incurs insufficient supervision for link prediction, resulting in poor performance. \item \textbf{Node attribute noise.} Real-world networks are often corrupted with node attribute noise, for example, inaccurate user profiles in social networks.
+This compromises the link prediction accuracy, particularly for learning based methods that \jy{highly} rely on node attributes, \dk{for which} incorrect mappings from node attributes to link existence could be learned. \item \jy{\textbf{Dynamic changes.}} In many cases, networks are not static but dynamically changing with new nodes joining constantly, where no or only few links are observed.
 For these out-of-sample nodes, the absence or sparsity of their neighborhood structure makes it difficult for many learning based methods to perform link prediction accurately. \end{itemize}